baaam24/gellrich_scripts/README.md

 (the different conformeres have to be stored in folders with the names K followed by two digits)

 3) out2xyz:
-Converts an output-file to a xyz file (calculation has to have a frequency calculation) This script is automatically executed when the input-script uses an output file as an argument
+Converts an output-file to a xyz file (the calculation beforehand has to have done a frequency calculation) This script is automatically executed when the input-script uses an output file as an argument

 4) conformere_org: